 On a team featuring longtime stars Ray Lewis and Ed Reed, Suggs stood out most for a nationwide panel of 50 media members who regularly cover the league.
 He earned 21 votes, seven more than Minnesota end Jared Allen.

-Suggs had 70 tackles, including 14 sacks, and was a force all over the field from his hybrid linebacker-end position.
-He also forced seven fumbles and had two interceptions as the Ravens went 12-4 to win the AFC North.
-Baltimore allowed 266 points, third fewest in the NFL.
+Suggs had 70 tackles, including 14 sacks, and was a threat all over the field from his hybrid linebacker-end position.
+He also forced seven fumbles and had two interceptions.

 Also receiving votes were DE-DT Justin Smith of San Francisco, DE Jason Pierre-Paul of the New York Giants, linebackers Patrick Willis and NaVorro Bowman of San Francisco, and Green Bay cornerback Charles Woodson.